2014 Moldovan parliamentary election

 Parliamentary elections were held in Moldova on 30 November 2014.
 The result was described as "more a loss than a victory" of the incumbent pro-European coalition, with center-right parties divided by sharp tensions.
 The pro-Russian Party of Socialists (PSRM), composed of former communists, emerged as the largest party in Parliament, gaining 20.51% of votes and winning 25 of the 101 seats.
 The Party of Communists of the Republic of Moldova (PCRM), previously the largest party, dropped from 38 to 21 seats.

 Electoral system

 The 101 members of Parliament were elected by party-list proportional representation in a single nationwide constituency.
-There were four separate electoral thresholds: 9 percent for electoral blocs with three or more parties, 7 percent for two-party electoral blocs, 4 percent for single parties or organisations, and 2 percent for independent candidates.
+There were four separate electoral thresholds: 11% for electoral blocs with three or more parties, 9% for two-party electoral blocs, 6% for single parties or organisations, and 2% for independent candidates; the thresholds for parties and coalitions had been increased since the previous elections, having previously been 9% for coalitions of three or more parties, 7% for coalitions of two parties and 4% for parties running alone.

 Documents for registration of electoral candidates had to be submitted to the Central Electoral Commission (CEC) between 3 and 30 October 2014.
 Once formally registered by the CEC, the candidates were allowed to begin campaigning.

 Voter turnout had to be over 33 percent for the election to be validated.

+Parties and coalitions

+Below is a list of the main parties and electoral blocs which contested the election: